 Gross reports are issued to WebView and by mail, fax, or email within three (3) business days of the necropsy.
 Final reports, which include histopathology and other ancillary laboratory results, are issued within 10 business days.
 Specialized testing which can include toxicology, nutrition, certain microbiology, and outside referral tests may take longer and will be reported in a separate addendum.

 After hours, the laboratory accepts large animal necropsy submissions (equine or farm animals greater than 200 lbs.) in cases of emergencies.
+Animals must be received at the laboratory before midnight.
 Please contact the necropsy after-hours service at 517.353.5275 for coordination.
 Necropsy personnel will meet the client at the laboratory, unload the animal, and place it in the cooler.
 There is an after-hours fee for this service in addition to any applicable necropsy and/or cremation fees.

 Small or companion animals should be held until the following morning for drop off.
 If after-hours drop-off is required, clients may bring the animal to the MSU Veterinary Medical Center.
 The animal will be delivered to the laboratory for necropsy and/or cremation on the following business day.